 - 1 tablespoon vegetable oil

 - 1/2 teaspoon Diamond Crystal kosher salt or 1/4 teaspoon table salt

 - 16 ounces canned chopped green chiles

-- 4 cups chicken stock (preferably homemade)
+- 4 cups chicken stock (preferably homemade) or water

 - 1 clove garlic, minced

 - 1 teaspoon cumin

 - Sort, rinse, and brine the beans: At least 8 hours before cooking, sort the great northern beans, removing broken beans, stones, and dirt clods.
 Rinse the beans, put them in a large container, cover with 2 tablespoons table salt and 2 quarts water, and stir to dissolve the salt.
 Let the beans soak for at least 8 hours, preferably overnight.
 Drain and rinse the beans.

 - Brown one batch of the chicken on one side: Sprinkle the chicken with the salt and pepper.
 Heat the oil in the pressure cooker pot over medium-high heat until it is shimmering (use Sauté mode in an electric pressure cooker).
 Add half the chicken to the pot (or as much as you can in a loose single layer), and put the rest aside in a bowl.
 Let the chicken sit in the pot without moving until it is nicely browned on the bottom, about 4 minutes.
 Remove the browned chicken and add it to the bowl with the raw chicken.